Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 The Santa Lucia Basin is an intra-cratonic basin, pull-apart basin which developed during the Jurassic and Cretaceous in the south of the country.
 It primarily contains sandstones and volcanics but Globalshift believes it is unlikely to contain viable source rocks.

-In the offshore waters of Uruguay sedimentation within the Atlantic rift system has continued through to the present day.
+Offshore - In the offshore waters of Uruguay sedimentation within the Atlantic rift system has continued through to the present day.
 Three basins are recognized; Punta del Este, Pelotas (southern part) and the Oriental del Plata.

 These basins were created during the break-up of Gondwana and opening of the Atlantic Ocean.
 The Punta del Este Basin in the west is an aborted rift, perpendicular to the continental margin.
 The Pelotas Basin in the east is the flexural border of the south Atlantic rift.
 Since the Palaeocene both basins have developed as one.
 The Oriental del Plata Basin in the south underlies ultra-deep waters over a basement of transitional and oceanic crust.